ito-org/STRICT/README.md

 # Deprecation Notice
-In discussion we have fond that the TCN Protocol is identical (in function) to this protocol, given that they key material to generate new broadcast ids is rotated every time a new broadcast id is required.
+Upon examination and after discussion we have found that the TCN Protocol is identical (in function) to this protocol.
+In particular, that the STRICT protocol outlined here is a subset of the TCN Protocol, given that the key material to generate new broadcast ids is rotated every time a new broadcast id is required.

 We have therefore deprecated it in favor of [the common TCN protocol](https://github.com/TCNCoalition/TCN).